The Mayor of Southwark

 The Mayor of Southwark and The Civic Office are the council's chief custodians of civic pride and its champions of community cohesion.

 This is very much in keeping with Southwark's position as 'London's most historic borough' and our proven reputation for promoting good relations between residents of every background.
 We also support others in the council and the community to do likewise - to celebrate all that is good about life in Southwark.

-At the same time the office of Mayor carries its own unique set of rights and historic entitlements.
-For example, the Mayor of a borough has long been recognised as being second only to Royalty and to the Queen's Deputy, the Lord Lieutenant or the Representative Deputy Lieutenant.
+At the same time, the office of Mayor carries its own unique set of rights and historic entitlements.
+For example, the Mayor of a borough has long been recognised as being second only to Royalty and the Queen's Deputy, the Lord Lieutenant or the Representative Deputy Lieutenant.

-Councillor Barrie Hargrove was elected Mayor and Councillor Sunil Chopra was appointed as Deputy Mayor in a unique civic celebration on Wednesday 16 September 2020, at the Annual Meeting of the Council (incorporating the election and installation of the new mayor of Southwark).
+Councillor Michael Situ was elected Mayor 2023-2024 and Councillor Naima Ali was appointed as Deputy Mayor at the Mayor Making on 20 May 2023.
+This took place at the Annual Meeting of the Council (incorporating the election and installation of the new mayor of Southwark).